TouchBistro vs Silverware: 2025 Restaurant POS Review

 For the most part, Silverware’s monthly software fees are in line with other POS providers on the market.
 However, its cheapest package lacks many important features, such as real-time cloud reporting, real-time cloud backup, and real-time system failover.

 In contrast, TouchBistro’s software pricing starts at $69 per month for a single license.
-While this monthly fee is slightly higher than Silverware’s Standard package, you also get a whole lot more.
+Not only is this monthly fee lower than Silverware’s starting package, but you also get a whole lot more.
 In addition to 24/7/365 support, all of TouchBistro’s packages include the full set of core POS features, free integrations, and cloud-based reporting and analytics.
 This means you get to enjoy all the benefits of the cloud, no matter how many (or how few) TouchBistro licenses you have.

 Customer Support